enessyarali/Easy-Warehouse/DesignDocument.md

 `  void addReturnOrder(returnDate :Date, products :Array<String>, restockOrderId :Integer)`
 Fetches from the database the restock order whose id matches the one in input by calling db.loadRestockOrder(restockOrderId).
-Then, creates a new ReturnOrder object by calling its constructor [the constructor will take care of checking the consistency between the products to be returned and the one which have been received].
+Then, creates a new ReturnOrder object by calling its constructor [the constructor will take care of checking the consistency between the products to be returned and the one which have been received, as well as calling updateAvailableQuantity(-1) for each SKUitem].
 Finally, if no exceptions have been raised, the order is added in the database by calling db.insertReturnOrder().

 `  void deleteReturnOrder(orderId :Integer)`
 Calls db.deleteReturnOrder(orderId).